ReactJS Component

 Dynamic Classes:

-Above classes are directly or indirectly static classes, but there are few ways to add this classes dynamically.
-It can be with some condition or from parent component or even from response from API.
+The above classes are directly or indirectly static, but there are a few ways to add these classes dynamically.
+It can be with some condition from the parent component or even from the response from API.

-Conditional classes are a widely used method as it gives applications a different level of dynamicity from a front-end UI/UX perspective.
+Conditional classes are a widely used method as they give applications a different level of dynamicity from a front-end UI/UX perspective.

 const [isWarning] = useState(true) return ( <> <div className={`box ${isWarning === true ? “warning” : “success”}`}> This is a message </div> </> )